snowflakedb/snowpark-python/CONTRIBUTING.md

 Hi, thank you for taking the time to improve Snowflake's Snowpark Python API!

+## Contributor License Agreement ("CLA")

+We require our contributors to sign a CLA, available at https://github.com/snowflakedb/CLA/blob/main/README.md.
+A Github Actions bot will prompt you when you open a pull request.

 ## I have a feature request, or a bug report to submit

 Many questions can be answered by checking our [docs](https://docs.snowflake.com/) or looking for already existing bug reports and enhancement requests on our [issue tracker](https://github.com/snowflakedb/snowpark-python/issues).